apache/unomi/README.md

 And replace the cluster.name parameter here by your cluster name.

-You can also put an elasticsearch configuration file in $MY_KARAF_HOME/etc/elasticsearch.yml , and put any standard ElasticSearch configuration options in this last file.
+You can also put an elasticsearch configuration file in $MY_KARAF_HOME/etc/elasticsearch.yml , and put any standard Elasticsearch configuration options in this last file.

 If you want your context server to be a client only on a cluster of elasticsearch nodes, just set the node.data property to false.